Support union recovery in high-dimensional multivariate regression: Main results and some consequences

-Figures~\ref{FigDiffP} shows plots of linear sparsity (left column) and logarithmic sparsity (right column) for all three cases solved using the group $\Lp_1/\Lp_2$ relaxation (top three rows), as well as the reference Lasso case for the case of identical regressions (bottom row).
-Each panel plots the success probability $\mprob[\estim{\Sset} = \Sset]$ versus the rescaled sample size $\theta = \numobs/[2 \spindex \log(\pdim - \spindex)]$.
-Under this re-scaling, Theorem~\ref{ThmMain} predicts that the curves should align, and that the success probability should transition to $1$ once $\theta$ exceeds a critical threshold (dependent on the type of ensemble).
-Note that for suitably large problem sizes ($\pdim \geq 128$), the curves do align in the predicted way, showing step-function behavior.
+Figure~\ref{FigDiffP} shows plots for linear sparsity (left column) and logarithmic sparsity (right column) in all three cases and where the multivariate group Lasso was used (top three rows), as well as the reference Lasso case for the case of identical regressions (bottom row).
+Each panel plots the success probability, $\mathbb{P}[\widehat{S} = S]$, versus the rescaled sample size $\theta= n/[2 s\log(p- s)]$.
+Under this rescaling, Theorems~\ref{ThmMain} and~\ref{ThmNecessary} predict that the curves should align, and that the success probability should transition to $1$ once $\theta$ exceeds a critical threshold (dependent on the type of ensemble).
+Note that for suitably large problem sizes ($p\geq 128$), the curves do align in the predicted way, showing step-function behavior.
 Figure~\ref{FigShifts} plots data from the same simulations in a different format.
-Here the top row corresponds to logarithmic sparsity, and the bottow row to linear sparsity; each panel shows the four different choices for $\bBstar$, with the problem size $\pdim$ increasing from left to right.
-Note how in each panel the location of the transition of $\mprob[\estim{\Sset} = \Sset]$ to one shifts from right to left, as we move from the case of identical regressions to intermediate angles to orthogonal regressions.
+Here the top row corresponds to logarithmic sparsity, and the bottom row to linear sparsity; each panel shows the four different choices for $B^*$, with the problem size $p$ increasing from left to right.
+Note how in each panel the location of the transition of $\mathbb{P}[\widehat{S} = S]$ to one shifts from right to left, as we move from the case of identical regressions to intermediate angles to orthogonal regressions.